Federation of Ontario Cottagers' Associations updates are provided by the MPOA FOCA Representative on the Board of Directors:

 - Invasive Species – Overview,

 - Boating Safety,

-You are encouraged to check it out.
-If there are issues of a Province-wide nature that you do not find but think should be addressed, let us know so that we can forward your suggestion on.
+As an MPOA member you are also entitled to received the FOCA Elert (Newsletter) directly.
+Sign up here: https://foca.on.ca/news/elerts/ .
+If there are issues of a Province-wide nature think should be addressed, by FOCA let us know so we can forward your suggestion on.

 November 18, 2021

 We have included a couple of key statements from a recent FOCA Elert.
 To get the full detail from the FOCA website, click on this link: https://foca.on.ca/electricity-pricing/

 - The Ontario Energy Board (OEB) approves Hydro One’s proposed 10-year phase in of this change beginning January 1, 2023.
 This approach is intended to limit the total bill increase for affected seasonal customers, including those with low average monthly consumption, to 10% (maximum) per year.

 - FOCA is concerned about the unrelenting increases in electrical costs for our community.
 In addition to electricity costs, rural homeowners already shoulder 90% of the property tax burden in some rural municipalities!
 Waterfront property owners represent a significant proportion of many rural communities, and support local economic activity through their taxes, local purchases, volunteerism and other forms of community leadership.

 The Ontario Provincial Police (OPP) have released sobering listing of 11 years of boat fatality statistics, noting that 86% of those who died over that time period were NOT wearing lifejackets.
 Find a link for information on boat safety on FOCA's home page: https://foca.on.ca/safe-boating/